brevzin/cpp_proposals/xxxx_placeholders/pipelines.md

 ## Placeholder

 In the placeholder model (which is used by Hack), the right-hand side of `|>` is an arbitrary expression that must contain at least one placeholder.
 In Hack, that placeholder is <code>$$</code>.
-But for the purposes of this paper, I'm going to use `%`.
+But for the purposes of this paper, I'm going to use `%` (see [here](#choice-of-placeholder) for discussion on placeholder choice).
 The pipeline operator evaluates as if replacing all instances of the placeholder with the left-hand argument:

 |Code|Evaluation|
 |-|-|